-define who we are.
+Our define who we are.

-Our , not our circumstances,
+, not our circumstances, we are.

-Daniel was among a group of Israelites who found themselves living in a foreign land.
-The best and brightest of Israel had been sent to the cultural center of the Babylonian Empire to be assimilated into that culture.
+Daniel was among a group of Israelites who found themselves living in a foreign land, among foreign people.
+The best and brightest of Israel had been sent to the cultural center of the Babylonian Empire with the intention that they be assimilated into that culture.
 But Daniel intended to follow the plans of God rather than the intentions of the Babylonians.